Experimental Design under Network Interference: Additional Tables and Figures

-Table \ref{tab:not} discusses the main notation.
 We collect results of the simulated network in Table \ref{tab:1}, and Table \ref{tab:3}.
 Each table reports the variance averaged over two-hundred replications.
 Each design corresponds to a different set of parameters $(\beta_1, \beta_2)$, which can be found at the top of the table.
+In Figure \ref{fig:bias} we report the box plot for the bias.